SUSE/telemetry-server/README.md

 The telemetry-server can be run locally or via a docker container, using either docker compose or docker run directly.

+There is also a telematry-admin which can be started locally, or via a docker container, either using docker compose or docker directly.
+However the telemetry-admin server doesn't provide any functionality yet, as the administrative interfaces are still being defined.

 ## Starting the telemetry-server locally
 In a terminal session you can cd to the telemetry-server/server/telemetry-server directory and run the server as follows: